 The result of this decision is that Needmore's application will now at some point in the near future go before the BSEACD Board of Directors for final approval.
 This is a huge legal set back that means Needmore is now one step closer to gaining approval to pump 289,000,000 a year from the already taxed Trinity Aquifer.

 In February, TESPA filed a Motion for Summary Disposition arguing that BSEACD erred in granting Needmore a temporary and regular permit for 289,000,000 gallons of groundwater a year because Needmore was not eligible to apply for a temporary permit.
-House Bill 3405 required that to be eligible to apply for a temporary permit, a person had to be operating a well at the time the Act became effective.
+HB 3405 states: "a person operating a well at the time of the effective date of this Act..." shall file an administratively complete permit.
+District rule 3-1.55.1(A)(1) states "Eligibility criteria: Persons who meet the following criteria and who submit an administratively complete permit application...may be issued a Temporary Production Permit...The person is operating an existing nonexempt well on or before June 19, 2015."
 TESPA argued that BSEACD determined that Needmore's well was "abandoned" under State law and that therefore, Needmore could not have been operating the well at the time the Act became effective.
 You can read TESPA's arguments here.
 TESPA stressed that the intent of House Bill 3405 was to create a streamlined process for BSEACD to permit existing, non exempt wells - it was not to create a loophole to allow one landowner to take advantage of the less stringent permitting process and apply for a massive groundwater permit.

 Both BSEACD and Needmore argued that TESPA was prohibited from making any arguments related to Needmore's eligibility because House Bill 3405 prohibited hearings on temporary permits.
 TESPA counter argued that eligibility was also a consideration BSEACD staff made when they recommended that the Board convert the temporary permit to a regular permit, and therefore, TESPA should be able to challenge Needmore's eligibility at the regular permit stage.
 The ALJ dismissed TESPA's arguments and ruled in favor of Needmore and the District, who on this particular issue were aligned.